Things to do in Airlie Beach

 Long Island is the closest of the Whitsunday Islands to the mainland

 Having said that, you might actually want to consider staying at the accommodation at Long Island.
-Long Island Resort in Happy Bay at the north of the island has been abandoned for years and is rather eerie, but there are two other good options.
+Long Island Resort in Happy Bay on the north of the island has been abandoned for years and is rather eerie, but there are two other good options.

 There’s the Palm Bay Resort, which offers self-catering and is a very affordable option (particularly for families) that gives you a tropical island experience for a fraction of the price.